 Tomeka is thankful for the ability to combine her creative passion with her entrepreneurial spirit and believes wholeheartedly that her gifts make room for her.

-Tomeka has been featured in Shadow and Act Black Women Filmmakers Speak Series by Tambay A. Obenson and the Virginia Pilot Newspaper.
-She’s also been interviewed on “The Creative Outsiders Podcast, Directing Magic Podcast, The Dreammakers Show and on Cox 11 – Cox Connections television show.
+Tomeka has been featured in Shadow and Act Black Women Filmmakers Speak Series by Tambay A. Obenson, the Virginia Pilot Newspaper and on Cox 11 – Cox Connections television show – Human Trafficking Connections Episode.
+She’s also been interviewed on “The Creative Outsiders Podcast, Directing Magic Podcast and The Dreammakers Show.